 John R. Erickson, a former cowboy and ranch manager, is gifted with a storyteller's knack for spinning a yarn.
-He has written more than eighty books and is best known for his Hank the Cowdog series of books and audios, which has sold more than eight million copies.
+He has written more than ninety books and is best known for his Hank the Cowdog series of books and audios, which has sold more than nine million copies!
 Erickson self-published the first Hank book through Maverick Books.
-Erickson was born in Midland, Texas, but by the age of 3, he had moved with his family to Perryton, Texas, where he and his wife live today on their working cattle ranch.
-In live performance, John Erickson brings the characters from his bestselling Hank the Cowdog series to life through readings from his books and by performing original songs from Hank’s adventures.
-More than eight million books have been sold!
-This program is great for all ages and is sure to bring a smile to any audience.
+Erickson was born in Midland, Texas, but by the age of three his family had moved to Perryton, Texas, where he and his wife live today on their working cattle ranch.
+In live performances, John Erickson brings the characters from his bestselling Hank the Cowdog series to life through readings from his books and by performing original songs from Hank's adventures.
+He also can do programs about writing.
+Hank programs are great for all ages and sure to bring a smile to any audience.
+Photo by Western Horseman.

 Perryton, TX 79070

 school performance $1,500 - $4,000

 travel/per diem/lodging $300 - $1,500